-

 3. Social Lab Group

-Social Lab Group tackled a different challenge.
-Their campaign managers spent 40% of their time on basic reporting tasks while juggling reports across multiple markets and platforms.
+Social Lab Group’s campaign managers were spending 40% of their time on basic reporting tasks while juggling reports across multiple markets and platforms.
 They needed a centralized data architecture that could integrate with their Amazon-hosted database.

 After implementing Funnel with Looker Studio integration, campaign managers recovered 30 to 40% of their time, dramatically improving their ability to serve multi-market clients.